0xTycoon/punk-ranks/README.md

 ```
 These are not used in the calculation of the rankings, but are included for completeness.
 Layers are concerned with how punks are rendered.
 The algorithm begins with the base layer,
 which determines the shade and sex.
-Then moves choose the Cheeks, Blemish and so on, and
+Then moves to pick the Cheeks, Blemish and so on, and
 an attribute is chosen depending on a roll of the die.
 Some layers may be excluded from a base,
 eg. Aliens do not have hair.